jimmykallhagen/Nordix/README.md

 - Nordix is not safe because it is careful
 > Most systems manage risk by being conservative.
 Nordix manages risk by making the consequences of failure irrelevant.
->Run bleeding edge kernels.
+> Run bleeding edge kernels.
 Test breaking changes.
 Experiment freely with your system.
-If something goes wrong – reboot and roll back to an automatically taken snapshot via ZFSBootMenu.
-The entire process takes seconds.
+If something goes wrong --> reboot and roll back to an automatically taken snapshot via ZFSBootMenu.
+The entire process takes seconds or create a clone of a previous snapshot --> boot clone mount your system and fix the errors in chroot, you can also fix the errors directly from zfbootmenu automatic chroot function

 - Want to isolate an experiment completely?
 > Create a clone of your root dataset directly from ZFSBootMenu and boot into it.